Soochow University School of Law: Law School's Second Speciality

-Master Degree Program
+Master's degree Program

 The master's degree program of Soochow University School of Law has attracted students every year for admission.
 The program has divided into seven fields for students to pursue their legal studies, including Public Law, Criminal Law, Civil and Commercial Law, International Law, Economic and Financial law, Fiscal and Tax law, and Science and Technology Law.
 In 2001, Soochow University school of law initiated “In-service Master Program of Law”.
 The class is only open to those who is in fields other than law and with at least three years of working experiences.
 After graduating with a master's degree, students not only have their original profession, but also have legal professional knowledge, which will enable them to have more job opportunities.

 Faculty and Alumni

-Recognized for a strong faculty and staff with academic background in both civil law and common law systems, the School recruits full-time professors and alumni graduating from world famous law schools, such as Renmin University of China, Harvard Law School, UC Berkeley law school, U of Pennsylvania law school, U of VIrginia school of law, Duke law school, Michigan law school, Munchen University, Osaka University, the majority of them have received advanced law degrees such as LL.M., JD, SJD(JSD) and Phd.
+Recognized for a strong faculty and staff with academic background in both civil law and common law systems, the School recruits full-time professors and alumni graduating from world famous law schools, such as Renmin University of China, Harvard Law School, UC Berkeley law school, U of Pennsylvania law school, U of Virginia school of law, Duke law school, Michigan law school, Munchen University, Osaka University, the majority of them have received advanced law degrees such as LL.M., JD, SJD (JSD) and PhD.
 Benefited for its reputation and location, today, its alumni in the legal profession include Justices of the Constitutional Court, the Prosecutor General of the Supreme Prosecutor Office, the CEO (managing partner) of the biggest law firm in Taiwan, the government and academia.

 Downtown Taipei Campus

 The Centennial Statue of Goddess

-“As the statue unveils and the exhibition of the school’s history kick-starts, it symbolizes the legacy that we inherit and will pass down,” the dean of Soochow University School of Law, Chia-Yin Huang said, “unlike the blindfolded goddess Justitia of Western culture, portrayed with a law book and a sword in her hands, the statue here holds two spheres and has Eastern facial traits.
+“As the statue unveils and the exhibition of the school's history kick-starts, it symbolizes the legacy that we inherit and will pass down,” the dean of Soochow University School of Law, Chia-Yin Huang said, “unlike the blindfolded goddess Justitia of Western culture, portrayed with a law book and a sword in her hands, the statue here holds two spheres and has Eastern facial traits.
 It not only demonstrates the distinctive features of Soochow, but also manifests justice and innovation.
 Meanwhile, it gifts the School of Law with the meaning of heritage, and we hope the next century to come would be much more blessed.”